 “I could stay here—with you,” I offered.
 My heart beat wildly at the prospect.
-“Together we could run, hide.
-Maybe she’d give up trying to track us down.”
+“Together we could run and hide.
+Maybe she would give up trying to track us down.”
 When he didn’t answer, I looked up to find his eyes closed over a hard frown.
 Anger, hurt, and despair seemed to compete for a place in his expression.

 “She’ll never give up.
 Our only hope is to find a way to destroy her.
 But to get close enough is virtually impossible.
 You don’t know how many times we’ve tried.”

 I understood that the obvious candidate to kill the witch was me, yet I could hardly imagine myself laying a harmful hand on this illusion of a loving grandparent I had been bewitched to esteem.
 My mind fought against the persuasive adoration planted in my heart.
 It was a false emotion, but it was strong nonetheless.
 I wasn’t confident I wouldn’t hesitate striking in a moment of inner conflict—an error that could prove detrimental.